yao008/yao008.github.io/_pages/nice.md

 - Subject Line: PhD/PostDoc/RA/xx Application-University-Name
 - Attachments: CV, undergraduate transcripts, relevant publications (if any)

->Due to the large volume of emails I receive, I'm unable to respond to all of them.
+>Due to the large volume of emails I receive, I'm unable to respond to all of them including some from excellent applicants.
 However, I do read every email and reply to those most relevant to my work.
 I wish everyone success in finding a position that suits them best.